 Every human being has the right to development, to the physical, intellectual, moral and cultural fulfillment of their person.

-The State has the obligation to guarantee the physical and mental integrity, the life and the security of every living person in the national territory.
+The State has the obligation to guarantee the physical and mental integrity, the life and the security of every person living in the national territory.

-No one may be arbitrarily deprived either of their liberty or of their life.
+No one may be arbitrarily deprived of their liberty.